VincentGranville/Statistical-Optimization/README.md

-# Statistical-Optimization
-Statistical science and optimization techniques
+Material about my upcoming book on computational statistics and statistical optimization techniques.